takram-design-engineering/three-geospatial/README.md

 or even `R3F: Hooks can only be used within the Canvas component!` error in the browser.

-If the Storybook build succeeded on the commit you're currently on in the Github Actions, the problem is likely not in the source or Storybook configuration.
-I haven't found a reliable way to prevent this problem or recover from it reliably.
+If the Storybook build succeeded on the commit you're currently on in Github Actions, the problem is likely not in the source or Storybook configuration.
+I haven't found a reliable way to prevent or recover from this.

-In most cases, removing the Storybook cache, resetting NX, restarting Storybook, and opening the Storybook in a _new browser window_ will recover from it:
+In most cases, removing the Storybook cache, resetting Nx, restarting Storybook, and opening it in a _new browser window_ resolves the issue:

 ```sh
 rm -r storybook/node_modules